rfejzic1/raiton/README.md

 After cloning the repository, run `make build` to build the tool.
 You should get the `raiton` binary in the `./build` directory.

-> Note: This is only built for linux for now.
+> Note: This tool is only built for x86 linux for now.
 In the future I'll probably add support for other platforms and architectrues.

 To get help, run:
 ```